antrea-io/antrea/docs/design/ovs-pipeline.md

 and `FromPodRegMark`.
 It performs SNAT with the IP address of the local Antrea gateway and forwards the SNAT'd packets to table [L2ForwardingCalc].
 Similar to flow 1, `ServiceCTMark` and `HairpinCTMark` are persisted in `SNATCtZone`.

-Flow 3 matches the subsequent request packets of connection whose first request packet has been performed SNAT and then invoke `ct` action on the packets again to restore the "tracked" state in `SNATCtZone`.
+Flow 3 matches the subsequent request packets of connections for which SNAT was performed for the first packet, and then invokes `ct` action on the packets again to restore the "tracked" state in `SNATCtZone`.
 The packets with the appropriate "tracked" state are forwarded to table [L2ForwardingCalc].

 Flow 4 matches the first packet of Service connections requiring SNAT, identified by `ConnSNATCTMark` and